 Try and let poses evolve organically and allow for interaction to flow.
 It’s the in-between moments where the couple is laughing or enjoying the moment where the best photos are made.

-The great thing about posing maternity clients is that you can easily build and get various poses all without having to move your clients very much.
+You can easily build and get various poses all without having to move your clients very much.
 Keeping your clients in one spot also allows your client to relax.
 It can be tiring to walk around a lot while being 8 months pregnant.

 For example, start with the couple facing each other and with the outside hand embracing the belly.
-From there, you can ask your clients to look down, then look at each other, have the dad look at the belly and the mom at the camera, hug a little tighter, kiss, or hold hands.
+From there, you can ask your clients to look down, then look at each other.
+Have the dad look at the belly and the mom at the camera, hug a little tighter, kiss, or hold hands.

 Another example is having the dad behind the mom and with the hands close to the camera holding the bottom of the belly.

-From there, you can have the dad kissing the mom on the temple while the mom is looking down, they can hold hands, or like the example, hold the props that they brought to the session.
+From there, you can have the dad kissing the mom on the temple while the mom is looking down.
+They can hold hands, or like the example, hold the props that they brought to the session.
 Use longer lenses to get close up shots and far away shots for variety.

 For each variation, take about four to five so that you can ensure you got at least one great photo from each pose.